-A former police captain of the City of San Antonio police department committed suicide after his official email address was found amid the leaked data of the cheating website Ashley Madison, San Antonio Express News reported on Friday.
+A former police captain of the City of San Antonio police department committed suicide after his official email address was found amid the leaked data of the cheating website Ashley Madison, San Antonio Express-News reported on Friday.

 He was one of the three officials of the police department whose official email addresses (ending at @sanantonio.gov) was found linked to the cheating website Ashley Madison.
-However, the news reporters and the officials were unable to verify whether the suicide was in link with the Ashley Madison data leak or not.
+However, the news reporters and the officials were unable to verify whether the suicide was on the link with the Ashley Madison data leak or not.

 On the other hand, the cheating website Ashley Madison does not have any requirements for its subscribers to verify their email addresses so it is undoubtedly impossible for anyone to confirm either the account was created under the officer’s email address was actually in use by the officer himself or was used by someone else to create a fake account.

 Back in 2013, it was reported that Ashley Madison sued by a female worker who was hired to create thousands of fake female profiles in the least possible time.
-The company’s motto behind this was to lure men into thinking that there are many women willing to cheat with them.
+The company’s motto behind this was to lure men into thinking that there are many women willing to cheat on them.